Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/04_default_configuration.rst

    ;log_external_commands=1

    ; Active checks
-   ; Default it not logging this event, because it makes a quite verbose log ;log_active_checks=0
+   ; Default is not logging this event, because it makes a quite verbose log ;log_active_checks=0

    ; Passive checks
-   ; Default it not logging this event, because it makes a quite verbose log ;log_passive_checks=0
+   ; Default is not logging this event, because it makes a quite verbose log ;log_passive_checks=0

+   ; Alignak self checks
+   ; Default is not logging this event, because it makes a quite verbose log ; Note that whatever this variable value, alerts will always be raised ;log_alignak_checks=0

    ; Initial states
    ; Default it not logging this event, because it makes a quite verbose log